PGY1 Training in Specialty Pharmacy

-The UH Specialty Pharmacy PGY1 Residency will provide a unique ambulatory care setting, taking care of patients in the community.
-Residents will be integrated among the various disease specialties, including oncology, rheumatology, gastroenterology, neurology, cystic fibrosis, and hepatitis C, as well as the main pharmacy working with insurances, patient foundations, and patient grants.
-As such, the UH Specialty Pharmacy PGY1 residency program prepares residents to be change agents and skilled patient care providers in community pharmacy settings, particularly those that include elements of specialty pharmacy care (i.e. specialty pharmacy, specialty medications, telepharmacy) given the program’s emphasis in specialty pharmacy.
+The UH Specialty Pharmacy PGY1 Residency provides a unique ambulatory care setting, taking care of patients in the community.
+Residents will be integrated among the various disease specialties including: oncology, rheumatology, gastroenterology, neurology, cystic fibrosis, and hepatitis C as well as within the main specialty pharmacy working with insurances, patient foundations, and patient grants.
+As such, the PGY1 University Hospitals – Specialty Pharmacy residency program prepares residents to be change agents and skilled patient care providers in community pharmacy settings, particularly those that include elements of specialty pharmacy care (i.e. specialty pharmacy, specialty medications, telepharmacy) given the program’s emphasis in specialty pharmacy.

 - Specialty Pharmacy Operations Management